MQTT is one of the most commonly used protocols in IoT projects. It stands for Message Queuing Telemetry Transport.

 Furthermore, you have to draw your IoT structure like this image.
 That’s to make it easy for you to get a clear idea about your project elements and how each element will communicate with the others.

-Congratulations!
-Now you have completed your first IoT project using MQTT protocol with a connected device!
+After all, you have just completed your first IoT project using MQTT protocol with a connected device!

-Now, we are ready to move to another tutorial to know how we can implement what we have just done here into a real project.
+I think you are ready to move to another tutorial to know how you can implement what you have just learned here into a real-life IoT project.

-Of course, Arduino alone can’t connect to the internet, so we will use a shield that can connect the Arduino to both the internet and the broker.
-That shield is 1Sheeld+ which will facilitate the coding for our upcoming IoT tutorial.
+Of course, Arduino alone can’t connect to the Internet, so we will use a shield that can connect the Arduino to the Internet and the broker.
+That shield is the IoT Shield from 1Sheeld+ which will facilitate the coding for our upcoming IoT tutorial.
+Furthermore, you would like to check this IoT Shield Function Explainer to get more familiar with the shield functions and how to use them.

-Also, don’t hesitate to comment with any question you want 🙂
+Also, don’t hesitate to leave your comments below with any question you want 🙂